neutrinojs/neutrino/packages/react-components/README.md

   - Production-optimized bundles with minification, easy chunking, and scope-hoisted modules for faster execution
   - Easily extensible to customize your project as needed

 **Important!
-This preset does not include babel-polyfill for size reasons.
-If you need polyfills in your library code, consider importing babel-polyfill, core-js, or other alternative.**
+This preset does not include @babel/polyfill for size reasons.
+If you need polyfills in your library code, consider importing @babel/polyfill, core-js, or other alternative.**

 ## Requirements